Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Introduction

 Indeed, expanding the divergence we can set

 where

 and $\Pi_p, \Pi_{p^\perp}$ are, respectively, the $(2,0)$-versions of the orthogonal projections onto the spaces $\langle p\rangle$ and $p^\perp$.
-This family includes the $k$-Laplacian for $1 \le k < +\infty$ and the mean curvature operator; \item[$(\EE 8)$] the normalized $\infty$-Laplacian $F= \overline{\big\{p \neq 0, \ |p|^{-2}A(p,p) > f(r)\big\}}$. \end{itemize} One of the purposes behind Harvey-Lawson's approach is to develop a nonlinear potential theory that could be applied to many different geometrical settings.
-In this respect, the following Liouville property naturally appears in the investigation of non-compact manifolds: \begin{definition} A subequation $F\subset J^2(X)$ is said to satisfy the \emph{Liouville property} if bounded, non-negative $F$-subharmonics functions on $X$ are constant. \end{definition} The prototype example is the subequation $\{\tr(A) \ge 0\}$, for which the Liouville property is one of the equivalent characterizations of the \emph{parabolicity} of $X$, a notion that is also introduced in terms of zero capacity of compact sets, non-existence of positive Green kernels on $X$, or recurrency of the minimal Brownian motion on $X$ (see \cite[Thm.
-5.1]{grigoryan} and the historical discussion therein).
-Another relevant example is the Liouville property for the subequation $\{\tr(A) \ge \lambda r\}$, $\lambda >0$, which by \cite[Thm 6.2]{grigoryan} is equivalent to the \emph{stochastic completeness} of $X$, that is, to the property that the minimal Brownian motion on $X$ has infinite lifetime almost surely.
+This family includes the $k$-Laplacian for $1 \le k < +\infty$ and the mean curvature operator; \item[$(\EE 8)$] the normalized $\infty$-Laplacian $F= \overline{\big\{p \neq 0, \ |p|^{-2}A(p,p) > f(r)\big\}}$. \end{itemize} One of the purposes behind Harvey-Lawson's approach is to develop a non-linear potential theory that could be applied to many different geometrical settings.
+In this respect, the following Liouville property naturally appears in the investigation of non-compact manifolds. \begin{definition} A subequation $F\subset J^2(X)$ is said to satisfy the \emph{Liouville property} if bounded, non-negative $F$-subharmonic functions on $X$ are constant. \end{definition} The prototype example is the subequation $\{\tr(A) \ge 0\}$, for which the Liouville property is one of the equivalent characterizations of the \emph{parabolicity} of $X$, a notion that is also introduced in terms of zero capacity of compact sets, non-existence of positive Green kernels on $X$, or recurrency of the Brownian motion on $X$ (see \cite[Thm.
+5.1]{grigoryan} and the historical discussion therein\footnote{Here and in what follows, we refer to the Brownian motion as the diffusion process whose transition probability is given by the \emph{minimal} positive heat kernel.}).
+Another relevant example is the Liouville property for the subequation $\{\tr(A) \ge \lambda r\}$, $\lambda >0$, which by \cite[Thm.
+6.2]{grigoryan} is equivalent to the \emph{stochastic completeness} of $X$, that is, to the property that the Brownian motion on $X$ has infinite lifetime almost surely.
 As first observed by L.V.
 Ahlfors (see \cite[Thm.
-6C]{ahlforssario}) for $\{\tr(A) \ge 0\}$ on Riemann surfaces, the Liouville property is tightly related to a maximum principle on unbounded subsets which has been recently investigated in depth (also for general linear and quasilinear subequations) by M. Rigoli and his collaborators (\cite{aliasmirandarigoli, aliasmastroliarigoli}) under the name of the \emph{open form of the maximum principle}.
+6C]{ahlforssario}) for $\{\tr(A) \ge 0\}$ on Riemann surfaces, the Liouville property is tightly related to a maximum principle on unbounded subsets which has been recently investigated in depth (also for general linear and quasilinear subequations) in \cite{aliasmastroliarigoli,aliasmirandarigoli} under the name of the \emph{open form of the maximum principle}.
 We suggest the book \cite{aliasmastroliarigoli} for a thorough discussion, and also \cite{imperapigolasetti, pigolasettitroyanov}.
 Their approach motivates the next